 Current Official Transcript (Shelly will print this)

-Imagine America High School Scholarship Program - The deadline is December 2020 - For career education
+Imagine America High School Scholarship Program - December 31, 2021 - For career education

 Aaron Joel Smith Youth Volunteer Memorial Scholarship - January 8, 2021

-KLL Memorial Scholarship January 10, 2021 (You must have a parent that died from cancer.)
-Caden Runnells received this scholarship in 2019.
+KLL Memorial Scholarship January 10, 2022 (You must have a parent that died from cancer.)

 America's Farmers Grow Ag Leaders Scholarship January 14, 2021